 H.G.
 Wells never talked much about time travel.
-He enjoyed the various depictions of himself as travelling through time; he thought it was very flattering, as a writer, to be a sufficiently interesting futurist that people made jokes about you having seen it.
+He enjoyed the various depictions of himself as travelling through time; he thought it was very flattering, as a writer, to be a sufficiently interesting futurist that people made jokes about you having seen the place.

 In his own time, it’s said he was a gentleman.
 (Is “gentleman” still a complement?)
 But he was, of course, an epic troll.